 Equity Release as an Inheritance Tax Strategy

 Equity release allows homeowners to access tax-free payments from their home value.
 This strategy can reduce the overall value of an estate, potentially lowering inheritance tax liabilities.
+Equity release can also provide a source of funds to help pay for later life care, ensuring financial support for care needs while managing the estate’s value for inheritance planning.
 After death, the loan and interest from an equity release scheme are repaid from the property’s value, often resulting in the property being sold by beneficiaries.

 Before committing to equity release, it is crucial to discuss the decision with family members and seek advice from a financial adviser to understand all implications.
 Inheritance protection options in equity release should also be considered to reserve a portion of the home’s value for heirs.